MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 > Error Message: There is no active transaction.
 This error is usually caused by custom plug-ins that ignore errors from service calls and continue processing.

 > [!NOTE]
 > The top error was added most recently.
 It should occur immediately and in the context of the plug-in that contains the problem.
 The bottom error can still occur in different circumstances, typically involving custom workflow activities.
-It may be due to problems in another plug-in.
+It might be due to problems in another plug-in.

 Anytime an error related to a data operation occurs within a synchronous plug-in, the transaction for the entire operation is ended.